 A shorter and more flexible working week could make the transition from employment to retirement much smoother, spread over a longer period of time.
 People could reduce their hours gradually over a decade or more.
 Shifting suddenly from long hours to no hours of paid work can be traumatic, often causing illness and early death.

 We’d all have more time to participate in local activities, to find out what’s going on around us, to engage in politics, locally and nationally, to ask questions and to campaign for change.

+This is an update of an article originally published on 19 April 2017.
 The original version of the 10 reasons section of this article was first published by the New Economics Foundation.